Call Rhai Functions from Rust

 )?;

-extends control to the following:
+allows control of the following:

 Skip evaluation of the AST